Keithqueliz/Keithqueliz/README.md

-As a dedicated Computer Science major at University of Central Florida, my mission is to leverage my passion for coding and innovative thinking to create new, cutting-edge solutions in the ever-evolving world of technology.
-I am committed to applying my skills and knowledge to drive positive change, tackle complex challenges, and contribute to the advancement of the digital landscape.
+I’m currently a Computer Science student at the University of Central Florida, with a focus on Data Science and Machine Learning.
+I enjoy using data and algorithms to solve complex problems and exploring how technology can improve our lives.
+I’ve worked on projects that combine my passion for finance and programming, such as algorithmic trading and data analysis